takeaship/redasher-ja/README.md

 the object is updated.
 Otherwise a new object is created.

+Likewise, whenever you checkout an object from a server, if the map exists, the content will be dump in the same file.
+If not, a proper file name will be generated based on the slug of the current object name.
+If the name already exists a serial number is added.

 You can also set a server mapping by hand with the `bind` subcommand like in the previous example with the datasource.

-If you checkout an object from a server with no previous mapping, a new file name

 ## Design